H4KKR/pytubeX/README.md

   ... .order_by('resolution')[-1]
   ... .download()
 ```
-A GUI frontend for pytube3 is available at [YouTubeDownload](https://github.com/YouTubeDownload/YouTubeDownload)
+A GUI frontend for pytube3is available at [YouTubeDownload](https://github.com/YouTubeDownload/YouTubeDownload)

 ## Features
   * Support for Both Progressive & DASH Streams